Follow Us:

 The brake pipes also tend to have ups and downs and some vehicles I have read about on forums have a complete 360 degree loop in the middle of them, which are all great features to help air get trapped.

+After replacing the master cylinder, the wheel cylinders, the brake light pressure switch and half of the brake lines, which required removing the flexible brake hoses, the entire braking system of the Landy Rover was pretty much all air, with a small amount of fluid.
+Traditional gravity bleeding didn't work very well.
 To try and make life easier (and believing the adverts) I purchased a pressure brake bleeder which didn't quite fit the master cylinder reservoir without brake fluid spraying everywhere and all over the engine bay and paintwork.
 I then purchased a vacuum bleeder, which only sucked air from around the bleed screw and minimal fluid came through the system, but it did put a load of air back into the brake pipes, which wasn't welcome.
 After a few hours of fighting, I had brake fluid all over the floor, all over me (brake fluid isn't great on your skin) and over the paint work (brake fluid is even worse on paint work).

 After trial and error, plus lots and lots of very (very) bad language, I eventually managed to get brake pressure restored.
 Here are some top tips I found online and after speaking to a local mechanic, which helped bleed the system and get the brakes working again: